-There are several important experiments that Haaber’s team conducted to further our knowledge about the acquisition of antibiotic resistance by S. Aureus.
+There are several important experiments that Haaber’s team conducted to further our knowledge about the acquisition of antibiotic resistance by S. aureus.
 The experiments all explore the relationship between prophages and their host.
-The first benefit to a prophage/host relationship is the host’s ability to use its prophages as weapons against its non-lysogenic competitors.
+The first benefit of a prophage/host relationship is the host’s ability to use its prophages as weapons against its non-lysogenic competitors.
 The team cultured 8325-SR (lysogenic) and USA300 (non-lysogenic) together and found that although the growth rate of the lysogenic strand was slower, the presence of the non-lysogenic target was not detected at the end of the experiment.
 This showed the complete lysis of all competitor (non-lysogenic) cells.
 The second benefit of phages to their host cell is the ability of the phages to protect the host cell against infection by related prophages.
 The third benefit to their relationship is the ability to acquire genes from competitors that encode for advantageous phenotypes.
 To study this ability, the team co-cultured 8325-S (lysogenic and resistant to streptomycin) with three non-lysogenic strains.
 One strain was resistant to erythromycin, one was resistant to chloramphenicol and the third was resistant to tetracycline.
 The lysogenic strain can be set apart from the non-lysogenic strains because it has a non-haemolyic phenotype.
 When each non-lysogenic strain was cultured with the lysogenic strain, the result was the presence of cells that were not only all non-haemolytic (implying that only the lysogenic strain survived), but the cells all showed double resistance to both streptomycin and the other antibiotic to which each of the three non-lysogenic strains was resistant.
 This demonstrated that the lysogenic strain not only survived, but it also received the antibiotic resistant genes from the other strains.
-Another experiment the team conducted demonstrated the ability of S. Aureus to receive antibioitic resistance even during antibiotic selection.
+Another experiment the team conducted demonstrated the ability of S. aureus to receive antibiotic resistance even during antibiotic selection.
 The team co-cultured 8325-SR with 8325-4 chrom (which is resistant to erythromycin) and gradually increased the concentration of erythromycin in the plate.
 When the team introduced high concentrations of erythromycin, high enough to kill off 8325-SR, the original lysogenic strains of 8325-SR declined.
 However, new strains of 8325-SR emerged with erythromycin resistant abilities.
-When the same test was run again in the presence of citrate, which inactivates the phages, the lysogenic 8325-SR did not survive.
+When the same test was run again in the presence of citrate, which deactivates the phages, the lysogenic 8325-SR did not survive.
 This showed the necessity of phages in the autotransduction of antibiotic resistant genes.

-Because of the demonstrated advantages lysogenic bacteria has when using autotransduction, the team hypothesized that the bacteria would have a fairly easy time establishing its presence in a new environment with existing competitive bacteria.
-To demonstrate this advantage the team took lysogenic 8325-SR and plated it on an agar with existing phage-susceptible strain USA300.
+Because of the demonstrated advantages lysogenic bacteria have when using autotransduction, the team hypothesized that the bacteria would have a fairly easy time establishing its presence in a new environment with existing competitive bacteria.
+To demonstrate this advantage, the team took lysogenic 8325-SR and plated it on an agar with existing phage-susceptible strain USA300.
 After one day, the growth of both bacterial colonies stopped and then the presence of both began to decline throughout the next 16 days.
 8325-SR experienced a 200-fold decrease while USA300 experienced a 5,000-fold decrease.
 Another important outcome of this experiment was that there was a number of 8325-SR colonies that showed resistance to tetracycline, which must have been transferred from USA300 even without antibiotic selection.